Online Hair Loss Treatment Without a Required Subscription

 Does Bidwell Health treat pattern hair loss?

-Yes, for androgenetic alopecia (male-pattern and female-pattern hair loss) in adults with the classic pattern — gradual thinning at the temples, crown, or central part, typically with a family history.
+Yes, for adult men with androgenetic alopecia and a classic male-pattern presentation — gradual thinning at the temples, crown, or both, typically with a family history.
 AAD clinical resources support first-line treatment with finasteride, topical minoxidil, or combination therapy.
 Alopecia areata, scarring alopecia, sudden diffuse shedding (telogen effluvium), pregnancy, and pregnancy plans within six months are excluded.

 How fast are prescriptions sent?